 These perspective stimuli have several advantages over those used by Makin et al. (2015).
 In Makin et al. (2015), the position of the participant’s eye and virtual camera were not matched (see Sawada & Pizlo, 2008 for more on importance of eye position).
 This is a limitation, because the participants in Makin et al. (2015) had to do two visual transformations, first adopting the position of the virtual camera, and then correcting for perspective distortion.
 Furthermore, symmetry around the vertical axis was not substantially disrupted by the perspective in Makin et al. (2015).
 This feature can be seen by inspecting the stimuli in Figure 2.
 Consequently, if participants focused spatial attention on the axis region, they would have near-perfect retinal symmetry to guide judgements.
 In the new study, slant and tilt were used to reduce retinal symmetry around the axis.
-The angles of 60 and 15 degrees were chosen for consistency with previous work (same as Karakashevska et al., forthcoming, and the centre of the slant range used by Sawada and Pizlo (2008).
+The angles of 60 and 15 degrees were chosen for consistency with previous work (same as Karakashevska et al., forthcoming, and the centre of the slant range used by Sawada and Pizlo, 2008).